 Ohhhh you know those other days.
 Those days where you wake up and immediately want to just stay in bed.
-Those days where even the smallest steps forward seem like too daunting of a task- too much of a demand on your already empty tank- so you just sit on the couch and binge watch Gilmore Girls in anticipation of the reboot this November.
+Those days where even the smallest steps forward seem like too daunting of a task- too much of a demand on your already empty tank- so you just sit on the couch and binge watch Gilmore Girls.
 And think how much simpler life would be in Stars Hollow.

 Owning your own business is no joke y’all.

 You guys know that.
 We all have millions of things fighting for our attention.
 A to do list that grows at an alarming rate, almost Gremlin-esque in its ability to multiply.
 Whatever you do, just please don’t feed it after midnight.
 And a a whole host of requests and demands on our time and attention that need to be done yesterday.
 It’s a lot.
 And on those days when I’ve pushed too hard for too long and the to do list gets out of control, I find myself at the bottom of the tank.. and I land with a thud.

 There are a lot of different names for the thud.
 You can call it overwhelmed, burnt out, in need of a time out, or my personal favorite, “Stress Paralyzed” (Mom’s Night Out anybody??)
 But they really all boil down to one thing: you have WAY too much to do, NO idea where to start, you feel DEFEATED before you even begin, and so you waste another precious day falling further behind when you could be getting caught up.

 I’ve been there, believe me I have.
 And over time, I have come up with a 5 Step Tried & True Process for Overcoming Overwhelm, Shaking off the Funk, and Getting Back to the Hard Work to be Done!
 Here it is: